aurule/rolldembones/README.md

 ## Adding Dice

 The `--roll-again T` option adds a new die to the roll on every roll of `T` or higher.

-## Lines from a File

-The `--table FILE` option makes it easy to use random generator charts with Roll Dem Bones.
-When used, the result of each die is shown alongside the corresponding line from `FILE` (1 is the first line, 2 is the second line, etc.).
-In tally mode, the line shown corresponds with the final tally number (0 is the first line, 1 is the second, etc.).
-It doesn't work with Roll-Until.

 # Die Types